team113sanger/Postzygotic_NFATC1_mosaic_cherry_angioma/documentation/Coverage_depth_check.md

 ### Calculate depth of coverage

-To make a job array to calculate the depth of coverage for each sample across the baitset coordinates we ran the following commands:
+To make a job array to calculate the depth of coverage for each sample across the bait set coordinates we ran the following commands:

 ```bash
 export PROJECTDIR=/lustre/8117_2744_ivo_cherry_angioma_wes